Easy As Cookies

 When baking, always check for doneness at the minimum baking time.
 If your oven runs hot, you're using a new pan, or you're new to baking, check your cake a few minutes before the minimum baking time.

-What Baking Pans Should I Use For Cake?
+What Baking Pans Should I Use?

 Choose your cake pans based on you want to serve the cake.